Skip to content

 Does Inbalance Transitional Living accept Medicaid?

 Yes.
 According to SAMHSA data, Inbalance Transitional Living accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific OH Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific AZ Medicaid plan.
 Call (520) 722-9631 to verify your benefits.

 What level of care does Inbalance Transitional Living offer?